blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 **Truth:**
 ```
 ✅ DGTF = Work thoughtfully
-✅ DGTF = Quality first
-✅ DGTF = Sustainable pace
 ✅ DGTF = More effective, not more effortful
+✅ DGTF = Saves energy by avoiding rework
 ```

 **DGTF does not consume willpower.
 It saves energy.**

 ```
 Without DGTF:
-  Rush → Bug → Debug → Fix → New bug → More debug
+Rush → Bug → Debug → Fix → New bug → More debug → Exhaustion
-  → Exhaustion → More mistakes → Cycle continues
-  → Energy drained

 With DGTF:
-  Think → Implement correctly → Done
-  → Energy saved → Better decisions → Positive cycle
+Think → Implement correctly → Done → Energy saved
 ```

 **The Agile Analogy:**

 Some teams say: "This project is easy, let's do Agile."
 This is backwards.
 Agile is MORE effective for HARD projects.
-Easy projects can survive any methodology.

 **DGTF is the same.**